 On their own

 When our daughter started college, she kept on working.
 (As far as I know, work came after she finished her homework & studying!)
 She enjoyed giving campus tours ($12/hour, documented on a 1099-MISC) and during winter/summer breaks she’d rack up more hours at Kumon.
-She kept doing jobs and projects around the house with us, too, so she kept reporting it on her tax returns.
+She kept doing jobs and projects around the rental property with us, too, so she kept reporting it on her tax returns.
 We parents kept matching her contributions during college (as long as she had the earned income) so that she could maximize her Roth IRA while still having some spending cash.
 When she turned 21 years old, however, she aged out of the “family employee” category.

 Yes, she eventually bought a car.
 But she didn’t touch her Roth IRA.